avct/prestgo/README.md

 	go get github.com/avct/prestgo/...

-This will install the Presto database driver and the `prq` tool for running queries fro the command line.
+This will install the Presto database driver and the `prq` tool for running queries from the command line.

 Documentation is at http://godoc.org/github.com/avct/prestgo